The domino problem on groups of polynomial growth: Decidability of the Domino Problem

+\begin{proof}[Proof of Theorem~\ref{decidomiimpliesfintw}] Let $G$ be a finitely generated group whose center has a non-trivial, finitely generated and torsion-free subgroup.
+Assume $G$ is not virtually free.
+By Lemma~\ref{inftwthick} it follows that $G$ has a thick end.
+Hence, we may apply Lemma~\ref{lemma:halingrp} to $G$ and can deduce with the help of Lemma~\ref{lemma:undec} that the domino problem is undecidable on $G$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{decidomiimpliesfintw}] Assume $G$ does not have finite tree width.
+\begin{proof}[Proof of Theorem~\ref{decidomiimpliesfintwO}] Assume $G$ is finitely generated and virtually nilpotent, but not virtually free.
 Since any nilpotent group has a torsion free subgroup of finite index, we can choose a nilpotent and torsion-free subgroup $H$ of finite index of $G$.
 By Schreier's lemma, $H$ is finitely generated since it is a subgroup of finite index of a finitely generated group.

-By Lemma~\ref{inftwthick} that $G$ has a thick end.
-So, by Lemma~\ref{lemma:subgpthickend} also $H$ has a thick end.
-Hence, we may apply Lemma~\ref{lemma:halingrp} to $H$ and, by Lemma~\ref{lemma:undec}, the domino problem is undecidable on $H$.
-By Lemma~\ref{lemma:subgroupundec}, the domino problem is undecidable on $G$ as well, and we are done. \end{proof}
+By Lemma~\ref{inftwthick}, $G$ has a thick end and so, by Lemma~\ref{lemma:subgpthickend}, $H$ has a thick end.
+As~$H$ is nilpotent and finitely generated, also the subgroup $\zent{1}{H}$ is finitely generated (see for instance Lemma 1.2.2 of~\cite{stableGroups}).
+Moreover, as~$H$ is nilpotent, $\zent{1}{H}$ is non-trivial.
+Hence, we may apply Theorem~\ref{decidomiimpliesfintw} to see that the domino problem is undecidable on~$H$.
+By Lemma~\ref{lemma:subgroupundec}, the domino problem is undecidable on $G$ as well. \end{proof}